Obi-Wan Kenobi (miniseries): Viewership

 Whip Media, which tracks viewership data for the more than 25 million worldwide users of its TV Time app, calculated that Obi-Wan Kenobi was the most anticipated new television series of May 2022.
 Disney announced that the show was the most-watched series premiere for the streaming service in its opening weekend.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, reported that Obi-Wan Kenobi was the most-streamed series in the U.S. from the week ending May 29 to June 5.
 The streaming aggregator Reelgood, which monitors real-time data from 5 million users in the U.S. for original and acquired streaming programs and movies across subscription video-on-demand (SVOD) and ad-supported video-on-demand (AVOD) services, reported that Obi-Wan Kenobi was the most-streamed series during the week of June 10.

 Analytics company Samba TV, which gathers viewership data from certain smart TVs and content providers, "Part I" was viewed in 2.14 million U.S. households from May 27–30, surpassing the premieres for The Mandalorian second season (2.08 million) and The Book of Boba Fett (1.5 million).
 During June 22–26, the Obi-Wan Kenobi finale was watched in 1.8 million households, up 20% from The Book of Boba Fetts 1.5 million.
 Reelgood later announced that Obi-Wan Kenobi was the second most-streamed series and the third most streamed-program during the week of June 22.
 According to the file-sharing news website TorrentFreak, Obi-Wan Kenobi was the sixth most-watched pirated television series of 2022.
 Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that Obi-Wan Kenobi accounted for 12.6% of total original series viewership on Disney+ between December 31, 2021, and December 29, 2022.
+It was the platform's second most-streamed show in 2022, with 6.5 billion minutes viewed in the United States.